MILES-FAN/booruvision/README.md

-A GUI for tagging image from your clipboard or file system using wd tagger
+A GUI tool for labeling image from your clipboard or file system using wd tagger
 ---
 ## How to install and run